AliAzimiD/karchiz/README.md

 docker-compose up -d superset
 ```

+The container automatically initializes its database, creates the default
+`admin` account, and registers the included PostgreSQL instance.
+Once running,
-Then visit [http://localhost:8088](http://localhost:8088) and log in using the default credentials
+visit [http://localhost:8088](http://localhost:8088) and log in using the
-`admin` / `admin`.
-Configure a new Postgres database connection pointing to the `db` service to
+default credentials `admin` / `admin`.
+Superset is pre-configured to connect to
-build charts and dashboards.
+the `jobsdb` database so you can start building charts immediately.
 Monitoring
 health.py listens on /health and /metrics.
 Integration with Prometheus or other monitoring solutions is possible by adding Prometheus exporters.